devops-aws-geek/devops-docker-network-labs/overlay-network-lab-instructions.md

 Create a new overlay network called “my-overlay” by running below command

-`docker network create -d overlay overnet`
+`docker network create -d overlay my-overlay`

 `docker network ls`

 The other new networks (ingress and docker_gwbridge) were created automatically when the Swarm cluster was created

-To view more detailed information about the “overnet” network.
+To view more detailed information about the “my-overlay” network.
 You will need to run this command from the first terminal.

-`docker network inspect overnet`
+`docker network inspect my-overlay`

 # Creating a Docker Service in the swarm cluster